ryandobkin/Portfolio/Chess/README.md

 # Chess Simulation

-My first major coding project, completed as the portfolio project for my Intro to Computer Science II class at OSU.
+My first major coding project, completed as the portfolio project for my Intro to Computer Science class.

 Written in Python.